leogh267/breast-cancer-decision-tree/README.md

-# breast-cancer-decision-tree
+# Breast Cancer Decision Tree Classifier

 Machine learning project using the Wisconsin Diagnostic Breast Cancer dataset to classify tumors as malignant or benign.
-Includes data preprocessing, feature selection to reduce multicollinearity, and an interpretable decision tree model evaluated with stratified cross-validation, recall-focused tuning, and ROC analysis.
+Focuses on feature selection, decision tree interpretability, and recall-focused evaluation.

+## Dataset
+Source: UCI Machine Learning Repository

+## Model
+- Decision Tree Classifier
+- Stratified K-Fold Cross-Validation
+- GridSearchCV (recall-optimised)

+## How to Run
+1. Clone or download the repository
+2. Install dependencies
+3. Run the notebook in `notebooks/`